alexwlchan/alexwlchan.net/src/_drafts/duplicate-names-in-json.md

 >
 > The ECMA and ISO/IEC standards describe only the allowed syntax, whereas the RFC covers some security and interoperability considerations.

-All three of these standards explicitly allow the use of non-unique keys.
+All three of these standards explicitly allow the use of duplicate names in objects.

-ECMA-404 and ISO/IEC 21778:2017 have identical text to describe the syntax of JSON objects, which says (emphasis mine):
+ECMA-404 and ISO/IEC 21778:2017 have identical text to describe the syntax of JSON objects, and they say (emphasis mine):

 > An object structure is represented as a pair of curly bracket tokens surrounding zero or more name/value pairs.
 > […]